 Some people who are infected with the COVID-19 virus may be asymptomatic, meaning they don't have any signs or symptoms.
 But they can still transmit the virus to others.
-As more COVID-19 tests become available, in some areas of the country testing is being expanded to include asymptomatic people.
+In some areas of the U.S., testing is available to asymptomatic people.
 If people without symptoms have a positive test result, they should follow guidelines for self-isolation to help curb the spread of the virus.

 If you think you may have COVID-19, call your doctor's office to review your symptoms, if any, and ask about testing.
 Then your doctor and other staff can prepare for your visit, wear personal protective equipment, and give you instructions about where to go and how the test will be done.
 Plan to wear a face mask to and from the testing center, and have anyone who accompanies you wear one, too.

-For a COVID-19 diagnostic test, you provide a sample of mucus from your nose or throat, or a sample of saliva.
+For a COVID-19 diagnostic test, a health care professional takes a sample of mucus from your nose or throat, or a sample of saliva.
 The sample needed for diagnostic testing may be collected at your doctor's office, a health care facility or a drive-up testing center.

 - Saliva sample.
-Though not considered the best way to get a good sample, a saliva test may be done if discomfort is an issue with a nose or throat swab.
+Some locations offer saliva tests.
+While a saliva sample may be a bit less sensitive than a mucus sample that's taken using a long nasal swab, a saliva test is easier to do and often less uncomfortable.
 You spit into a tube several times to provide a sample of your saliva to test.
 The tube is sealed before being sent to a lab for analysis.